 Effective July 2015, the Company entered into two license transfer agreements, in exchange for \$10,000 and \$29,925 in separate unsecured promissory notes.
-The non-interest bearing notes require monthly principal payments over 24 months, beginning on September 1, 2015 and maturing on August 1, 2017.
+The non-interest-bearing notes require monthly principal payments over 24 months, beginning on September 1, 2015.
+The note was settled in full in 2017.

 Effective May 2016, the Company entered into three license transfer agreements, in exchange for three separate \$7,500 unsecured promissory notes.
-The non-interest bearing notes require monthly principal payments over six months, beginning on May 1, 2017 and maturing on October 1, 2017.
+The non-interest-bearing notes require monthly principal payments over six months, beginning on May 1, 2017.
+The note matured in October, 2017 and was paid in full upon maturity.

 Effective April 29, 2017, the Company entered into a regional developer agreement for certain territories in the state of Florida in exchange for \$320,000, of which \$187,000 was funded through a promissory note.
 The note bears interest at 10% per annum for 42 months and requires monthly principal and interest payments over 36 months, beginning November 1, 2017 and maturing on October 1, 2020.
+The note is secured by the regional developer rights in the respective territory.